glurp/minitcp/README.md

 MClient.run_one_shot(host,port) do |socket| ... end
 MClient.run_continous(host,port,time_inter_connection) do |socket| ... end
 ```

-Client socket is extended with all specifiques commandes (handler...).
+Client socket is extended with all specifiques commandes (see Sockets).

 Server
 ==